angular/angular/docs/FIXUP_COMMITS.md

 ## <a name="about-fixup-commits"></a> What are fixup commits

 At their core, fixup commits are just regular commits with a special commit message:
-The first line of their commit message starts with `fixup! ` (notice the space after `!`) followed by the first line of the commit message of an earlier commit (it doesn't have to be the immediately preceeding one).
+The first line of their commit message starts with "fixup! " (notice the space after "!") followed by the first line of the commit message of an earlier commit (it doesn't have to be the immediately preceding one).

-The purpose of a fixup commit is to "fix up" an earlier commit.
+The purpose of a fixup commit is to modify an earlier commit.
 I.e. it allows adding more changes in a new commit, but "marking" them as belonging to an earlier commit.
 `Git` provides tools to make it easy to squash fixup commits into the original commit at a later time (see [below](#squash-fixup-commits) for details).